 I couldn’t go there, because you can buy tickets only online and it is sold out for two months in advance!
 For my next trip to Amsterdam, I will plan it earlier because all the people who have been there had only good reviews and it is a place worth visiting.
 It is the former home of Anne Frank and her family in which they hid during much of the Second World War.

 Fries with Mayo (Patat frites )

 It is French fries, but it is Dutch way to have it with Mayo.
-You can by it on almost every corner and it is a great drunk food.
+You can buy it on almost every corner and it is great drunk food.

 Poffertjes (puffy pancakes)

 These simple, fluffy pancakes are made usually with yeast and buckwheat flour.
 The topping is a combination of butter, powdered sugar, and syrup.